chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/flow-around-particle-sharp/flow-around-particle-sharp.rst

 Description of the Case
 ------------------------

-This example showcases the use of sharp immersed boundary conditions to model geometries of non-spherical shapes in flow, in this case a cylindrical particle perpendicular to the flow.
+This example showcases the use of sharp immersed boundary conditions to simulate flow around non-spherical objects, in this case a cylindrical particle perpendicular to the flow.
 This example focuses on small cylindrical particles (:math:`Ar = L/D = 2`) at low Reynolds numbers ranging from 0.1 to 1.
 To validate the simulation results, the derived drag coefficient is compared to the expected results from the literature.